buildpacks/rfcs/text/0000-refactor-sbom.md

 - Why should we do this?
 Our current approach has a few drawbacks, namely:
   * It can make application images quite large
   * It can be hard to find SBOMs for buildpacks-built images; ecosystem tooling such as `cosign download sbom` won't work (see [PR 278](https://github.com/buildpacks/rfcs/pull/278))
-  * There is no clear way to associate SBOMs for build and run base images with an application image (today this is unspec'd and entirely up to the platform to manage)
+  * There is currently no clear way to associate SBOMs for build and run base images with an application image (today this is unspec'd and entirely up to the platform to manage)

 - What use cases does it support?
+  * As a buildpacks user, I want **signed** SBOMs for my images in an easily consumable format.
-  * TODO
+  * ...

 - What is the expected outcome?
   * Smaller application images